Kimoby/danger-clubhouse/README.md

 ### clubhouse.link_stories!

-Find stories in the format of chXXX from commits and branch name and
+Find stories in the format of `chXXX` from branch name, commit messages, Pull Request description, Pull Request comments.
+Then, it will link to all the stories.

 ## Thanks